eddiesTime/sme_app/raw_documentation.md

 The `ReactiveModel` exposes specified getters to obtain the **last state** of the singleton (`state`, `value`) and getters to track **the state** of the singleton (`isIdle`, `isWaiting`, `hasError` and `hasData`).
 Furthermore, it exposes two methods to **mutate the state** of the singleton (`setState`, `setValue`).

-The singleton can also be accessed as a simple model without the provided getters and methods of the ReactiveModel.
+The singleton can also be accessed as a simple model without the provided getters and methods of the _ReactiveModel_.

 ##### StateBuilder

-_Is one out of four Observer Widgets_, which can be used to connect the UI to a `ReactiveModel`.
-The other three Observer Widgets are:
+_Is one out of four observer widgets_, which can be used to connect the UI to a `ReactiveModel`.
+The other three observer widgets are:

 - WhenRebuilder
 - WhenRebuilderOr